top of page

 Somatic therapies help you learn how to feel safe in your body.
 You learn how to regulate your arousal, neurocept safety, and access and process challenging traumatic experiences.

-I am trained in Level I and Level II of Sensorimotor Psychotherapy.
+I am a certified Sensorimotor Psychotherapy Practitioner.
 To learn more about this therapy please visit www.sensorimotorpsychotherapy.org.

 Young Gardenia leaves growing._edited.jp